-• Consequences for Violating the Rules and Regulations:
+Consequences for Violating the Rules and Regulations:

+Initial Concern

+- 1. The bus driver will talk with the student and ask for appropriate behavior - 2.
+The bus driver will also contact the student's parents

+First Referral

+- 1. The school administrator will meet with the student and discuss the problem. - 2.
+A plan to correct the problem will be established. - 3.
+The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals. - 4.
+A copy of the referral and related information will be sent to the transportation supervisor.

+Second Referral

-- · Initial Concern - The bus driver will talk with the student and ask for appropriate behavior - The bus driver will also contact the student's parents - · First Referral - a.
-The school administrator will meet with the student and discuss the problem. - b.
-A plan to correct the problem will be established. - c.
-The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals. - d.
-A copy of the referral and related information will be sent to the transportation supervisor. - Second Referral - a.
-The school administrator will meet with the student and discuss the problem. - b.
-A meeting may be scheduled between the school administrator, parent, bus driver, and student to develop a plan of action. - c.
-The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals. - d.
-A copy of the referral and related information will be sent to the transportation supervisor. - · Third Referral - a.
-The school administrator will meet with the student and discuss the problem - b.
+- 1. The school administrator will meet with the student and discuss the problem. - 2.
+A meeting may be scheduled between the school administrator, parent, bus driver, and student to develop a plan of action. - 3.
+The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals. - 4.
+A copy of the referral and related information will be sent to the transportation supervisor..

+Third Referral

+- 1. The school administrator will meet with the student and discuss the problem. - 2.
 In most cases the school administrator will issue a three (3) day suspension from the bus.
 This information will be communicated to the transportation supervisor, the student, and the parent.
-This suspension begins immediately. - c.
-The school administrator will meet with the student and parents (optional) after the three-day suspension to establish a plan of action. - d.
-The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals - e.
-A copy of the referral and related information will be sent to the transportation supervisor. - Fourth Referral - a.
-The school administrator will meet with the student and discuss the problem. - b.
+This suspension begins immediately. - 3.
+The school administrator will meet with the student and parents (optional) after the three-day suspension to establish a plan of action. - 4.
+The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals - 5.
+A copy of the referral and related information will be sent to the transportation supervisor.

+Fourth Referral

+- 1. The school administrator will meet with the student and discuss the problem. - 2.
 In most cases the school administrator will issue a five (5) day suspension from the bus.
 This information will be communicated to the transportation supervisor, the student, and the parent.
-This suspension begins immediately. - c.
-The school administrator will meet with the student and parents (optional) after the five-day (5) suspension to establish a plan of action. - d.
-The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals - e.
-A copy of the referral and related information will be sent to the transportation supervisor. - · Additional Referrals - a.
-The school administrator will meet with the student and discuss the problem - b.
+This suspension begins immediately. - 3.
+The school administrator will meet with the student and parents (optional) after the five-day (5) suspension to establish a plan of action. - 4.
+The school administrator will send a copy of the referral home to the parents, identifying the plan of action and warning the students and parents of the consequences of future referrals - 5.
+A copy of the referral and related information will be sent to the transportation supervisor.

+Additional Referrals

+- 1. The school administrator will meet with the student and discuss the problem - 2.
 In most cases the school administrator will repeat the five (5) day suspension from the bus any number of times as outlined in the consequences for the fourth referral.
 This information will be communicated to the transportation supervisor, the student, and the parent.
-This suspension begins immediately. - c.
-The school administrator may revoke the student's transportation privileges for a time period not to exceed the current school year.
+This suspension begins immediately.

+3. The school administrator may revoke the student's transportation privileges for a time period not to exceed the current school year.
 In the event a student's bus privileges have been revoked and he/she feels the rules have been wrongfully applied, the student may put such grievance in writing and submit it to the Administrator involved.
 Upon request, a meeting will be set by the Administrator to hear and discuss the grievance.
 If the student is not satisfied, an appeal may be made to the Superintendent of Schools for a final resolution.

-VIDEOTAPES ON SCHOOL BUSES
+Videotapes on School Buses